-14. Make helping someone be a thoughtful decision rather than an automatic habit.
+14. Make helping others be a thoughtful decision rather than an automatic habit.

 Think First if someone asks you for help!
 Where are you?
 What does your intuition tell you?
 Who is this person?
 Remember that sometimes people fake illnesses or accidents to get you to stop or get into a more isolated situation so they can rob you.
-If you want to help people who need money, give your money to organizations, not to people of any age, gender or ability who approach you with a sad story on the street.
-Remember that stopping and listening to a sob story identifies you as an easy target.
+If you want to help people who need money, give your money to organizations.
+Think first before giving to people of any age, gender or ability who approach you with a sad story on the street.
+Remember that stopping and listening to a sob story is likely to identify you as an easy target.

 15. If anyone, for any reason, starts walking with you and talking, make sure that this is something YOU are choosing.

-Part of the fun of travel is meeting new people but be aware that someone might not be what he or she seems to be.
+Part of the fun of travel is meeting new people. but be aware that someone might not be what they seem.
 If someone’s behavior makes you even slightly uncomfortable, scan in all directions in case this person has a friend who is approaching from behind you.
 Be ready to change your plan by leaving and going to where more people are.
-You might disengage by saying firmly, ‘SORRY NO!” or “NO THANK YOU!”
+You might disengage by saying firmly, ‘SORRY, NO!” or “NO THANK YOU!”
 Use your peripheral vision and keep your awareness on where that person is after you have disengaged.